Bad breath in a child - when can changing the baby’s diet help? Bad breath in a child Sweetish bad breath in a child Komarovsky

 • Sweet carbonated drinks.

-Malfunctions of the digestive system against the background of normal nutrition are noted in children during a period of intensive growth.
+Malfunctions of the digestive system against the background of normal nutrition are observed in children during periods of intensive growth.
 This is due to the fact that the internal organs do not have time to adapt to the rapidly changing skeleton.
-Typically, similar problems occur between the ages of 6-7 and 10-12 years for girls and 4-6 and 13-16 years for boys.
-In this case, bad breath is a normal phenomenon that goes away by itself and does not require treatment.
+Typically, such problems arise at the ages of 6–7 and 10–12 years in girls and 4–6 and 13–16 years in boys.
+In this case, bad breath is a normal phenomenon that goes away on its own and does not require treatment.

 Cause for concern

 A healthy child's mouth contains a huge amount of bacteria.
-Some of them - non-pathogenic bacteria - will never cause disease.
-Another group of bacteria - conditionally pathogenic - do not manifest themselves until the moment when favorable conditions for their reproduction appear.
-If the child's immunity is weakened, the activation of the pathogenic flora begins.
+Some of them are not pathogenic bacteria– will never cause disease.
+Another group of bacteria - opportunistic - do not manifest themselves until favorable conditions for their reproduction appear.
+If the child’s immunity is weakened, the activation of pathogenic flora begins.

 An imbalance of microorganisms in the oral cavity is most often caused by dry mucous membranes.
-There are several reasons for this drying out:
+There are several reasons that contribute to drying out:

 • Low indoor humidity